 The exploration of artists and artistic styles from other cultures can occasionally be used as a starting point in considering British Values.
 Although Art is not one of the more obvious subjects where these can be explored in more depth, the study of British artists and British 'tastes' in art, particularly linked to freedom of expression, are taken into account where relevant.
 For instance, many consider the politically themed art of Banksy to be mere graffiti, whereas others believe it accurately reflects the values our society should hold.
 Class teachers make decisions about linking these ideas to the more technical aspects of the subject on an individual basis.

 Art and Design is not considered a 'core subject' like Maths and Literacy.
-Children are taught skills from the National Curriculum and the Non-Core Skills Passport.
+Children are taught skills from the National Curriculum.
 Teachers will use questioning, observation and outcomes of work to assess these skills.
 Teachers use informal assessments to inform their planning and to plan next steps for children.

 Subject Leader: Mrs Carey